Quasi-Score Matching Estimation for Spatial Autoregressive Model with Random Weights Matrix and Regressors: Introduction

+In addition to the computational gains of the proposed quasi-score matching estimation for model (\ref{eq:SAR}), this paper also pioneers the study of its asymptotic properties when both the spatial weights matrix $\bmW$ and regressors $\bmX$ are random.
+Traditionally, $\bmW=(w_{ij})_{n\times n}$ is assumed nonstochastic, with weights $w_{ij}$ based on fixed geographical distances $d_{ij}$ or neighborhood structures for $i,j=1,\cdots,n$ (see, e.g., \citealp{kelejian1998generalized}, \citealp{lee2004asymptotic}, \citealp{lesage2009introduction}).
+However, recent applications define the distance $d_{ij}$ using economic variables, such as GDP rankings (\citealp{yu2016strategic}), or set $\bmW$ as the normalized network adjacency matrix in social networks \citep{huang2019least,huang2020two,zhu2020multivariate}.
+Since economic variables and network adjacency matrices are observations or realizations of random variables, assuming $\bmW$ to be stochastic is more realistic, aligning with stochastic network modeling frameworks (see, e.g., \citealp{bickel2009nonparametric} and \citealp{schweinberger2020exponential}).

 Aside from the weights matrix $\bmW$, the models and numerical studies in the above literature also consider that the regressors $\bmx_i$ in $\bmX=(\bmx_1,\cdots,\bmx_n)^\top$ are observed or realized random vectors.
-For the sake of simplicity, however, some of the above literature assumed that, once observed, $\bmW$ and $\bmX$ are nonstochastic, and the ensuing asymptotic results relied heavily on this assumption (see., e.g., \citealp{kelejian1998generalized}, \citealp{kelejian2001asymptotic}, \citealp{lee2004asymptotic}, \citealp{huang2020two} and \citealp{zhu2020multivariate}).
-Under such a nonstochastic setting, $\bmx_i$s are implicitly assumed to be independent for spatial locations $i=1,\cdots, n$; this is because any nonstochastic constants $\bmx_i$ are mutually independent for $i=1,\cdots,n$.
-Similarly, $\bmX$ and $\bmW$ are implicitly assumed to be independent under the nonstochastic setting.
-On the other hand, $\bmx_i$ is often spatially dependent in $i$ along with the response variable $y_i$ in real applications, and thus $\bmX$ is possibly dependent on the spatial weights matrix $\bmW$.
-As also argued in Chapter 1.4 of \citet{wooldridge2002econometric}, possible limitations and problems under the nonstochastic $\bmX$ assumption would occur in real practice of econometrics.
+However, for simplicity, some studies of the above literature assume that once observed, $\bmW$ and $\bmX$ are nonstochastic, with asymptotic results relying on this assumption (see, e.g., \citealp{kelejian1998generalized}, \citealp{kelejian2001asymptotic}, \citealp{lee2004asymptotic}, \citealp{huang2019least}, \citealp{huang2020two}, \citealp{zhu2020multivariate}).
+This implicitly assumes $\bmx_i$s are independent across locations $i=1,\cdots, n$, as nonstochastic constants are mutually independent, and that $\bmX$ and $\bmW$ are also independent.
+However, in real applications, $\bmx_i$ is often spatially dependent in $i$ alongside $y_i$, making $\bmX$ potentially dependent on $\bmW$.
+As noted in Chapter 1.4 of \citet{wooldridge2002econometric}, assuming nonstochastic $\bmX$ may introduce limitations in econometric practice.